Marian Shinn: Early life and journalism career

 Shinn was born and educated in Zimbabwe.

-She moved to South Africa in 1971 to join the Rand Daily Mail.

-Her journalism career continued at The Star in 1974 where Shinn focused on human rights and social welfare issues.
+She moved to South Africa in 1971 to join the Rand Daily Mail which started her journalism career.
+She continued at The Star in 1974 where Shinn focused on human rights and social welfare issues.
 She was on the team that reported from Alexandra, north of Johannesburg, during the June 1976 student uprising.

-During her journalism career, she also worked for the Sunday Tribune, Sunday Times and Sunday Express, before venturing into Information Technology (IT) trade journalism.
+During her journalism career, she also worked for the Sunday Tribune, Sunday Times and Sunday Express, before venturing into information technology (IT) trade journalism.

-In 1984, Shinn won the first IT Journalism of the Year award for editing South Africa's first magazine aimed at business users of IT and the following year, she started a public relations consultancy specialising in IT.
+In 1984, Shinn won the first IT Journalism of the Year award for editing South Africa's first magazine aimed at business users of IT and the following year, she started a public relations consultancy specializing in IT.

 Political career

-Marian was active in the Five Freedoms Forum that aimed to promote dialogue between white and black South Africans, and in 1989 she was part of the forum's delegation that visited the African National Congress in Lusaka.
+Marian was active in the Five Freedoms Forum which promoted dialogue between white and black South Africans, and in 1989 she was part of the forum's delegation that visited the African National Congress in Lusaka.